loiSvelasco/sdoin-dts/readme.md

 >1.
 Print the document
 >2.
 Insert the first page of the document back into the printer
 >3.
 Create a tracking number using the system
 >4.
-Print the tracking number
+Print the tracking number on the first page of said document
 >```

 ### **Uploading of Documents**